djipco/surface-scanmeister/README.md

 #### scanimage

 The `scanimage` command is what is used under the hood to control the scanners.
+Custom ScanMeister SANE builds belong in `dependencies/sane/`.
+Keep `scanimage`, `libsane`, the patched `genesys` backend, and `sane.d` configuration files from the same build.
+This keeps the custom scanner stack separate from source code while still making it part of the project install package.
+See `dependencies/sane/README.md` for the expected layout.

 You can user is to list available devices:

 ```sh